serverless-projects/serverless-authorizers/README.md

-# serverless-custom-authorizers
+# serverless-authorizers
-Example of that uses API Gateway custom authorizer feature to authorize your endpoints with TOKEN and REQUEST types
+Example of that uses API Gateway authorizer features to authorize your endpoints with different ways

-## token type
+## authorizer type

 ### ./token_type